frontity/api-reference/docs-api/frontity-plugins/embedded-mode.md

 3. **Activate** the plugin by locating it in the Plugins list and clicking on 'Activate'.

+{% hint style="warning" %}
+In order to access post previews from the REST API, revisions need to be activated for all your custom post types.
+You can read more about revisions on the [official WordPress docs](https://wordpress.org/support/article/revisions/).
+{% endhint %}

 ## Settings

 The only configuration necessary for this _Frontity Embedded Mode_ plugin is to **set the URL of the Frontity server**.
 This can be configured in a variety of ways.